pegros/PEG_LIST/help/sfpegMessageListCmp.md

 * `action` (optional): activates the display of an action button via a JSON action definition containing:
     * the `name` of one action registered in the **sfpegAction__mdt** referenced in the main _Message Actions_ property
     * a `label` or `iconName` for the button
-* `isHidden` (optional): display condition for message, which should have a boolean value but may be defined as a Javascript formula evaluated at runtime by the component (no need to define custom formula fields on the User or current Object).
+* `isHidden` (optional): display condition for message, which should have a boolean value but may be alternatively defined as a string containing a Javascript formula evaluated at runtime by the component (no need then to define custom formula fields on the User or current Object).

 If actions are used in the message list (via the _action_ message property), a ***pegAction__mdt** custom metadata record name must be specified in the `Message Actions` property.
 * This record should contain all the actions possibly triggered by the message list.